sciapp/gr/lib/grm/grplot/README.md

 Possible parameters for the line plot are:

 1. `error`: With this parameter the relative error of each line can be displayed.
 The value of this parameter are key-value pairs with the following keys:
     - `error_bar_color`: Defines the color of the error bars.
 The value of this parameter has to be an integer.
-When no color is given this leads to an error.
+If no color is given this leads to an error.
     - `downwards_cap_color`: Defines the downwards cap color of the error bars.
 The value of this parameter has to be an integer.
     - `upwards_cap_color`: Defines the upwards cap color of the error bars.
 The value of this parameter has to be an integer.